HernanBerrazueta/ReactMySQL/README.md

 ---

-After downloading the project you need to on the terminal:
+After downloading the project you need to do the next steps on the terminal.

 On the backend:

 1. npm install